Luen/Titan-DMS-API-Docs/README.md

 # Titan DMS API Documentation

 This repository contains automatically generated documentation for the Titan DMS API.
 The documentation is generated using a Python script that scrapes the official Titan DMS Developer Portal.
+The Titan API Docs are behind a login page, so this script scrapes the docs, allowing AI to index them like Cursor AI.

 ## Features